AucT/uajax/README.md

 {"message":"successfully build reactjs alternative"} //will use this notification message instead of default. `message` field can be changed in settings

 //headers
-uajax-note: successfully build javascript alternative  //if your response has `uajax-note` header, it's value will be used as message.
-Header name can be changed in settings
+//If your response has `uajax-note` header, it's value will be used as message.
+Header name can be changed in settings.
+//For using header message in other language, encode it's value like this in php `header('uajax-note: '. rawurlencode('Привіт! Ми з України!'));`
+uajax-note: successfully build javascript alternative
 ```